jina-ai/clip-as-service/docs/user-guides/retrieval.md

 ```

-Since one data point only needed to be indexed once, there will only be one indexer executor that will handle this data point.
+Since one data point only needs to be indexed once, there will only be one indexer executor that will handle this data point.
 Thus, `ANY` is used for `/index`.
-On the contrary, search operations needed to be handled by all indexer executors since we don't know which executor store the perfectly matched result.
+On the contrary, we use `ALL` in for `/search` since we don't know which executor stores the perfectly matched result, so the search request should be handled by all indexer executors.
+(The same reason for using `ALL` in `/update`, `/delete`, `/status`)

 ```{Warning}
 Increasing the number of shardings will definitely alleviate the memory issue, but it will increase the latency since there will be more network connections between different shards.